 - Not used as a daily driver

 - Must be stored in an enclosed area and secured, like a locked garage

 - Being a retired model for the manufacturer

 Certain Lamborghinis will qualify for classic car insurance, but only if they meet the requirements.
 So, while a 2010 Lamborghini Gallardo would likely not qualify, a 1970 Lamborghini Espada might, assuming it fits all the other criteria.

 Depending on your Lamborghini’s model and year, it might qualify for exotic or luxury car insurance.
 However, the cost of insurance will probably still be very high, as it is tied to the value of the vehicle, cost of repairs and other criteria.
 To determine the potential rate, you can consider the average insurance costs for the most expensive cars to insure, most of which may be cheaper in price than a Lamborghini model.

-For instance, the average premium for a Tesla Model X, with a base price between $115,000 and $139,000, costs an average of $3,324 per year to insure, according to Bankrate’s research.
+For instance, the average premium for a Tesla Model X, with a base price between $115,000 and $139,000, costs an average of $4,364 per year for full coverage car insurance, according to Bankrate’s research.
 Lamborghinis cost anywhere from $200,000 to over $400,000, likely leading to a much higher average cost of insurance for a Lamborghini.

 Unlike luxury car insurance, which puts an emphasis on comfort and quality, exotic car insurance is made for cars built for performance and speed.
 While a Lamborghini certainly fits the exotic car criteria, this type of insurance is usually only available through specialty insurers.
 With such a high-risk vehicle on the road, your driving history may be more heavily scrutinized than on a standard car policy, making it more difficult to get covered if you do not have a clean driving record.